Rebekah Brooks: Personal life

 Brooks became engaged to actor Ross Kemp in 1996, and married him in June 2002 in Las Vegas.

 On 3 November 2005, it was reported that Brooks had been arrested following an alleged assault on her husband.
 She was released without charge, and the police took no further action.
 The Sun had been running a campaign against domestic violence at the time.
 The couple had spent the previous evening in the company of the former Cabinet Minister David Blunkett, who had resigned for the second time on that day.
-At her trial in 2013, it was revealed that Brooks and her colleague Andy Coulson had an affair that lasted from 1998 to 2007 during her marriage to Kemp.
+At her trial in 2013, it was revealed that Brooks and her married colleague, Andy Coulson had an affair that lasted from 1998 to 2007 during her marriage to Kemp.

 Private Eye and The Independent reported the couple had separated; this was not widely reported in the remainder of the British press.
 The 7 March 2008 issue of Private Eye refers to her "paramour", former racehorse trainer and author Charlie Brooks.
 She and Kemp divorced in 2009.
 The Guardian reported on 5 June 2009 that she was to marry Brooks.
 The Independent reported Brooks and her fiancé had married in a lakeside ceremony in June 2009.
 The couple are key members of the so-called Chipping Norton set, which includes Jeremy Clarkson, David Cameron, and others.
 They live in Churchill, Oxfordshire, and London.

 It was announced by Bell Pottinger that Rebekah and Charlie Brooks were expecting a daughter in early 2012 via a surrogate mother.
 A daughter was born at the private Portland Hospital in London on 25 January 2012.